mohitrajain/wire-docs/src/developer/reference/conversation.md

 This token will be good for 15 minutes; after that, just repeat.

-If you don't want to install [jq](https://stedolan.github.io/jq/), you can just call the `curl` command and copy the access token into the shell variable manually.
+If you don’t want to install [jq](https://stedolan.github.io/jq/), you can just call the `curl` command and copy the access token into the shell variable manually.

-Here is a quick test that you're logged in:
+Here is a quick test that you’re logged in:

 ```bash
 curl -X GET --header "Authorization: Bearer $BEARER" \